bihealth/altamisa/docs/api_parsers.rst

 Parsers
 =======

 Classes to read data from ISA-Tab investigation, study and assay files and create the corresponding AltamISA models.
+Note that parsers can issue warnings, see :ref:`api_validators` on how to capture them properly.

 .. contents::